Bioconductor/bioconductor.org/content/developers/how-to/coding-style.md

 Last Edit Date: 2 Apr 2013.

 Using similar coding style helps people understand code.
 These guidelines are really just preferences; they are not enforced.
-The `IRanges` package provides a model for coding style and organization.

 * See also: [package guidelines](/developers/package-guidelines).